ash-jc-allen/laravel-exchange-rates/README.md

 ##### Getting the Rate Between Two Currencies

 To get the exchange rate for one currency to another, you can use the `exchangeRate` method.
 When doing this, you can pass the currency code as a string as the second parameter.
-The `exchangeRate` method will then return a string containing the exchange rate.
+The `exchangeRate` method will then return a float containing the exchange rate.

 The example below shows how to get the exchange rate from 'GBP' to 'EUR' for today.